Raq-boop/-sharepoint-vacation-management/README.md

    Takes 2 minutes, works everywhere, looks professional
 ```

-**The Smart Demo Feature:** Automatically detects when SharePoint isn't available and seamlessly switches to realistic demo data.
-Perfect for interviews, presentations, and development.
+**The Smart Demo Feature:** Automatically detects when SharePoint isn't available and seamlessly switches to realistic demo data for seamless development and testing.

 ## ⚡ **Key Features That Impress**